dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ~~~~

 The partition key is then hashed (as a string) by the same hashCode function, its modulus using a number of reduce tasks yields the partition index.

 (See KeyBasedPartitioner source code for the actual implementations.)

 ####Inverse HashCode Function

 In order to preserve partition key ordering, we will construct an "inverse hashCode function", which takes as input the desired partition index and total number of partitions, and returns a partition key.
-This key, when supplied to the hadoop framework (KeyBasedPartitioner), will hash to the correct partition index.
+This key, when supplied to the Hadoop framework (KeyBasedPartitioner), will hash to the correct partition index.

-First, let's implement the core of `HashPartitioner` in python:
+First, let's implement the core of `HashPartitioner` in Python:

 ```
 #input: